MTCMarkFranco/msalClient/README.md

 # Overview

-* How to Wire-up Authntication + Authorization for Public Client Application in C#
+* How to Wire-up Authentication + Authorization for Public Client Application in C#
-* How to Wire-up Authntication + Authorization for Public Client Application in Powershell
+* How to Wire-up Authentication + Authorization for Public Client Application in Powershell

 # Setup